sttoracle/ORACASB/README.md

 #### STEP 1.4: (Optional) Complete the "*Username*" panel
 You can leave these settings as default (blank) and click the "*Next*" button
-> Exception: If the resource action is Login, you identify the user who is logging-in in the previous step (the Resources page) and skip this step.

 #### STEP 1.5: Complete the "*Conditions*" panel
-Specify conditions to limit when the alert is triggered.
+**Optional** : Specify conditions to limit when the alert is triggered.
 Add two conditions: one condition for Device equal to "*Desktop*", and a second condition for Device equal to "*Mobile*" (use the “*Add condition*” link to add the second condition).
 After adding the two policy conditions, click "*Next*" to continue.

 ![](images/CASB/policy_condition.png)

-> NOTE:
-> You can specify a condition using either of these types of conditions multiple times, and you can specify either type of condition in any order, freely mixing the two types.
+> FYI, You can specify a condition using either of these types of conditions multiple times, and you can specify either type of condition in any order, freely mixing the two types.
 > When you specify multiple conditions, the conditions operate independently.
 Each condition causes the alert to either be triggered (Equal To operator), or not be triggered (Not Equal to operator), for that specific condition.
 The conditions are neither ANDed nor ORed.

 #### STEP 1.6: Complete the "*Actions*" panel